aiSTROM -- A roadmap for developing a successful AI strategy: Introduction

 \section{Introduction}

-Artificial Intelligence systems are steadily becoming more and more integrated into our daily lives: from autopilots in our cars \citep{kuutti2020survey}, to personalised suggestions in our music streaming app \citep{herremans2020emergence}, and AI diagnostics in the hospital \citep{alloghani2019application}.
+Artificial Intelligence systems are steadily becoming more and more integrated into our daily lives: from autopilots in our cars \citep{kuutti2020survey}, to personalised suggestions in music streaming app \citep{herremans2020emergence}, and AI diagnostics in the hospital \citep{alloghani2019application}.
 To survive as a company, it is essential to leverage these technologies to improve one's business processes and offer competitive products or services.
-But how do we go about developing a successful artificial intelligence (AI) strategy?
-AI systems are unlike traditional software as they have specific requirements and risks.
+But how does one about developing a successful artificial intelligence (AI) strategy?
+AI systems are unlike traditional software as they have specific requirements and risks \citep{burgess2018industrialising}.
+According to a study by TechRepublic \citep{TechRepublic2019}, 85\% of AI projects do not manage to bring their intended service to the business.
+While there are scattered reports and research papers on individual aspects of AI projects, this report aims to bring some of these together from the perspective of how to come to a successful AI project for the business.
 This paper offers a structured framework to guide an organization's thought processes during the development of an AI strategy, from a multidisciplinary perspective.
+The proposed framework stems from the experience of the author who has led multiple AI projects in the last decade.

-The emergence of new technologies such as the PyTorch and Keras software, as well as hardware (e.g. GPUs) have made it much easier to develop AI applications \citep{smith2017building}.
+The emergence of new technologies such as the PyTorch and Keras software, as well as hardware (e.g. GPUs), have made it much easier to develop AI applications \citep{smith2017building}.
 This evolution has created an immense amount of opportunities for businesses and organizations.
 When deciding on which opportunities to implement, however, it is important to consider the risks and requirements that come along with such a project, e.g. big data storage, ethical concerns and privacy, to name a few.
 AI projects are more than just software projects, as they come with their own unique challenges.
 According to a recent survey of 1,870 companies by \citet{rackspace2021}, 34\% of AI research and development projects fail or are abandoned.
 As a reason for that failure, a poorly conceived strategy is listed by 31\% of companies.
 The proposed aiSTROM roadmap framework will help AI managers to make key decisions to facilitate successful AI projects, by bringing forward the unique challenges that will be faced along the way.